Did you know that 90%* of the highest-performing organizations use incentives to encourage and retain employees?

 Variable incentive compensation types

-There are many ways companies can incentivize their employees — let’s discuss the most common types of variable incentive compensation:
+There are many ways companies can incentivize their employees — let’s discuss the most common types of variable incentive programs:

 - Sales commissions